ryancdickson/chromerootprogram/policy.md

 #### 4.1 Annual Audits
 All Chrome Root Program Participant CAs MUST retain an unbroken, contiguous audit coverage.

 Recurring "complete" (i.e., "full", "full system", or "full re-assessment") audits MUST occur at least once every 365 calendar days (or 366 calendar days in a leap year).
-These audits MUST begin once a CA’s key material has been generated and MUST continue until the corresponding root CA’s key material has been destroyed or is no longer included in the Chrome Root Store.
+These audits MUST begin once a CA's key material has been generated and MUST continue until the corresponding root CA's key material has been destroyed or is no longer included in the Chrome Root Store.

 Applicant PKI hierarchies MUST provide evidence of at least one complete audit by disclosing the applicable ETSI Audit Attestation Letter(s) or WebTrust Assurance Report(s) to the CCADB prior to submitting a CCADB Root Inclusion Request to Google Chrome.
 The initial complete audit SHOULD cover a period of at least 180 calendar days.